Can I submit a copy of my marriage license for a passport name change?

 Answer: A marriage license and a marriage certificate are two different documents.
 A marriage license grants permission for a couple to get married and only has a validity of 60 days in New York.
 A marriage certificate is the legal document that certifies that the couple did, in fact, get married.

-passport name change, you must submit a certified copy of the marriage certificate and not the license.
+In order to obtain a passport name change, you must submit a certified copy of the marriage certificate and not the license.

 For more information about getting a certified copy of your marriage certificate, click the link below.